felix920506/jellychord/README.md

 This can also be found in the repository as `compose.yaml`

+You will need to create a Discord bot account to run this application.

 ### Directly from source

+1. Clone the repo
+2. Create a copy of `config.yml.example` and name it `config.yml`, confirm rename the extension if asked.
+3. Create a Discord application and get a bot token and supply it in `config.yml`
+4. Supply your Jellyfin server address in `config.yml`
+5. Create a Jellyfin API key in the dashboard and supply it in `config.yml`
+6. Open a terminal in the bot folder
+7. run `poetry install` to install dependencies
-1. Open a terminal in the bot folder
+8. Open a terminal in the bot folder
-2. run `poetry run python3 main.py` to start the bot.
+9. run `poetry run python3 main.py` to start the bot.
 You may need to run `poetry run python main.py` if you are on Windows.
-3. press `Ctrl+C` in the terminal window to exit the bot.
+10. Press `Ctrl+C` in the terminal window to exit the bot.
 MacOS uses the same key bind.

 It is normal to see these messages in the console.
 This is caused by a problem in Pycord and will be fixed in a future release of Pycord.
 Please ignore these warnings.
 <img width="1001" alt="Codec AVOption b (set bitrate (in bits/s)) has not been used for any stream.
 The most likely reason is either wrong type (e.g. a video option with no video streams) or that it is a private option of some encoder which was not actually used for any stream." src="https://github.com/user-attachments/assets/59b9deb5-d250-4012-bb88-20eb2b948e5d">